-Nina fell pregnant in early 2009 and was was given a due date of 21 September.
+Nina fell pregnant and was was given a due date of 21 September.
 Her pregnancy was uncomplicated and on 25 September, four days overdue, Nina referred herself to the King George Hospital in London.
 She was discharged home but attended again later in the day after feeling an increase in her contractions.

 Nina was given an epidural and remained in labour until approximately midnight, by which time she was fully dilated but her baby's head was not advancing.
 Attempts were made to deliver the baby by Ventouse (suction) but these were unsuccessful.
 Nina was advised that a Caesarean Section was necessary.

 Nina's bladder was cut during the Caesarean Section and she suffered massive blood loss.
 As a result of this injury Nina's uterus would not contract despite the administration of syntocinon (a drug used to stimulate the uterus and aid contractions).
 Nina gave birth to a healthy baby girl.

 A Bakri balloon was inserted to try to manage the blood loss but there was a severe delay in obtaining blood from the blood bank with some bags being lost within the hospital.
 Nina continued to lose more and more blood, and within 90 minutes of giving birth had lost over 3 litres of blood.

 Over the course of the next few hours Nina was not reviewed sufficiently and continued to lose further blood.
 Nina was eventually admitted to to ITU (intensive treatment unit), five hours after giving birth.
 She was very pale, agitated, very cold and with a heart rate of over 150 beats per minute but no pulse in her neck, arms and legs.
 She was still bleeding from her vagina.